Identity Theft Reporting

 - The date(s) and time frame of the transactions.

-You can greatly assist law enforcement in their efforts as follows:
+You can help law enforcement in their efforts as follows:

 - Report the identity theft to your financial institution and other creditors.

-- Write down the name and telephone number of anyone that you contact regarding accounts or the use of your identity.
+- Record and telephone number of anyone that you contact about the accounts or the use of your identity.

 - Keep copies of all bank and credit card statements that have fraudulent charges recorded.

-- Keep copies of any collection letters or correspondence with anyone regarding accounts opened in your name.
-Ask those companies for any information they might have on the person that actually opened the account (i.e., a copy of driver’s license, mailing address product(s) or statements were sent to.)
+- Keep copies of any collection letters or correspondence with anyone about accounts opened in your name.
+Ask those companies for any information they might have on the person that opened the account (e.g., a copy of driver license and/or mailing address that product(s) or statements were sent to.)

-- Keep a log of names, phone numbers and addresses (if known) of everyone you talked to before and after reporting the fraudulent use of your identity.
-Note the information received and date of the contact in the event you need to get back to them for additional information.
+- Keep a log of names, phone numbers and addresses of everyone you talked to about the fraudulent use of your identity.
+Note the information received and date of the contact in case you need to contact them for more information.

 If you are the victim of a fraudulent unemployment claim in the state of Washington, in addition to filing a report with us, please file a report with the Washington State Employment Security Department at: https://esd.wa.gov/unemployment/unemployment-benefits-fraud.